Kitty Foyle is a 1940 romantic drama directed by Sam Wood and starring Ginger Rogers in the title role.

 - Distant Prologue: Before the main story starts, there's a little prologue without dialogue meant to symbolize how relationships between the sexes changed when women achieved "equal rights".
 Apparently everything went south after the 19th Amendment granted women the right to vote.

-- Dude, She's Like, in a Coma!: Played with.
+- Dude, She's Like in a Coma: Played with.
 Mark, after figuring out that Kitty didn't really faint but is playing possum, starts feeling her up.
-Remember, Mark is supposed to be the good guy (see Unintentional Period Piece below.)
+Remember, Mark is supposed to be the good guy.

-- Fainting: The Fake Faint variant, as Kitty, after accidentally triggering the burglar alarm at the department store where she works, pretends to faint to avoid getting fired.
+- Fake Faint: Kitty, after accidentally triggering the burglar alarm at the department store where she works, pretends to faint to avoid getting fired.

 - Have a Gay Old Time: "I'm sorry you seem to think that I am making love to you", says Wyn to Kitty when first putting the moves on her.